 I mean two things by this.
 First of all, in your post preview, make sure your images look right – that they aren’t splitting up any paragraphs in a weird way.
 If you’re on Firefox looking at my blog, you may see some weird shizzle from time to time – Sorry, it’s optimized for Chrome and I haven’t been able to get it to work both ways.

 But I also mean this: Make sure the title of your image is descriptive – I usually use my post title.
-You’re Alt-tag is super important too, because this is where Pinterest pulls their information from.
-You can type in a full description in that little box – tags and all.
+Your Alt-tag is super important too, because this is where Pinterest pulls their information from.
+You can type a full description in that little box.
 What’s more, it’s good for SEO – search engines can’t “see” what your image is, they figure it out by your description.

 7. Check Your Subheadings